An embattled FBI agent whose actions may have jeopardized a series of child sex sting cases has been suspended.

 Asked about Hillman's status with the bureau Tuesday, FBI spokesman Stephen Emmett declined to comment.

-Hillman was the head of the Northwest Georgia Internet Crimes Against Children Task Force, a group of law enforcement officers who chatted undercover on websites like Craigslist.
-The officers were supposed to identify people who were interested in having sex with children.
+Hillman was head of the Northwest Georgia Internet Crimes Against Children Task Force, a group of law enforcement officers who chatted undercover on websites like Craigslist.
+Much like in the "To Catch a Predator" TV show, the officers were supposed to identify people who were interested in having sex with children.

-Ten Catoosa County and Dade County cases have been on hold for about a year as defense attorneys and prosecutors wait for the FBI to finish its investigation into Hillman.
+Ten Catoosa and Dade county criminal cases have been on hold for about a year as defense attorneys and prosecutors wait for the FBI to finish its investigation into Hillman.
+Defense attorneys say they need access to Hillman's personnel file, as well as the computers that task force members -- and, potentially, Angela Russell -- used when chatting with the suspects.